University Administrative Policies

 1. General

-The University's faculty, staff, and students are reimbursed in accordance with this policy for reasonable and allowable costs incurred when traveling on official University business.
+Travel expenses are paid or reimbursed by the University in accordance with this policy for reasonable and allowable costs incurred while traveling on official University business.
 Travelers whose expenses are reimbursed by outside sources may be subject to more restrictive reimbursement regulations than found in this policy.
-In such cases, a traveler's unit may use unrestricted funds to reimburse the traveler for the difference between a more restrictive regulation and this policy.
-In no case, however, shall reimbursements for travel expenses exceed the limits of this policy, regardless of the source of funds.
-Units may establish reasonable reimbursement policies that define lower limits than the maximum levels defined in this policy.
+In such cases, a traveler's unit may use unrestricted funds to reimburse the traveler for the difference between a more restrictive regulation or contract and this policy.
+In no case, however, shall payments or reimbursements for travel expenses exceed the limits of this policy, regardless of the source of funds.
+Units may establish reasonable policies that define lower limits than the maximum levels defined in this policy.
 In all instances, travelers are urged to exercise good judgment when incurring travel expenses.

 For guidance on travel time that is considered paid time for nonexempt employees, refer to Sections 7 and 10 of UAP 3300 (“Paid Time”).

-Students traveling on behalf of a UNM student organization are reimbursed according to the applicable student organization's policies and procedures, but at no time will they be reimbursed in excess of the limits of this policy, regardless of the source of funds.
+Students traveling on behalf of a UNM student organization (not as a UNM employee) are reimbursed according to the applicable student organization's policies and procedures, but at no time will they be reimbursed in excess of the limits set forth in this policy, regardless of the source of funds.

 The Board of Regents and other non-salaried public officers of the University may elect reimbursement under this policy or under the regulations of the New Mexico Department of Finance and Administration.